dillonpan/hacker-news-posts/README.md

   '6/23/2016 22:20']]

 # Extracting Ask HN and Show HN Posts
-We can create three seperate lists to filter between the Ask HN, Show HN, and other posts apart from each other.
+We can create three separate lists to filter between the Ask HN, Show HN, and other posts apart from each other.
 The title of both Ask HN and Show HN posts will generally start as accordingly, (EX.
-"Ask HN: I was wondering...etc..etc")
+"Ask HN: I was wondering...etc..")
 ```python
 ask_posts = []
 show_posts =[]